GaGandour/Go-Pregel/lab-for-students.md

 1. Write the algorithm in Go-Pregel.
 2. Test the algorithm using the provided testing script (read the repo [README.md](https://github.com/GaGandour/Go-Pregel/blob/main/README.md))
 3. Be sure that you algorithm passes all tests.

-### What needs to be written on the report

-1. The code of the algorithm for each level of difficulty.
-2. The reasoning behind it and how you came up with it.
-3. The print of the terminal saying that the algorithm passed all tests.
-4. An image of the last graph for the algorithm, generated by the visualization tool.

-Every algorithm inside the `/graphs/` folder has files named `graph1.json`, `graph2.json` and so on.
-The last graph is the one that has the highest number.

 ### The Levels